awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/getting-started.md

 **Note**
 This tutorial describes how to set up a development environment and explore the features of AWS IoT Greengrass\.
 For more information about how to set up and configure production devices, see [Setting up AWS IoT Greengrass core devices](setting-up.md)\.

+You can expect to spend 20\-30 minutes on this tutorial\.

 ## Prerequisites<a name="getting-started-prerequisites"></a>

 To complete this getting started tutorial, you need the following: